Benjamin-Vandersmissen/ProjectCompilers/README.txt

-optional requirements:
+Implemnted optional requirements:
 - constant folding
-- skipping code after return statement
+- warnings for always false/true conditions -> skipping unreachable code
 - skip unused expressions
 - in global scope, only take last constant declaration for a variable
 - error if no return statement is given in non-void function
+- conversion of types + warnings
+- pointer operations (which are allowed in C, examples in the test_llvm file)

 tests:
 All tests can be found in the tests folder.
 The name of the test says what it will test and in the testfile more explanation is given.